 Test automated trades between multiple chains on Mach.

 Test automated trades on Mach.
-Specify a start chain and symbol, and a policy determining how the destination token will be chosen (randomize chain and symbol, randomize chain and fix symbol).
-In each trade, the test wallet's entire balance of the source token will be sold for the destination token, and then the destination token because the new source token for the next trade.
-This continues until the script is killed by the user.
+Specify a start chain and symbol, and a destination policy determining how the destination token will be chosen.
+In each trade, the test wallet's entire balance of the source token will be sold for the destination token, and then the destination token becomes the new source token for the next trade.
+This continues until the script is killed by the user, or there are no more tokens yielded by the destination policy.

 Install